Bucky Blessed Dent

 So here's the story: Tonight, the Yankees send David Phelps to the mound at Yankee Stadium II, and Jon Lester starts for Boston.
 The Orioles are sending Miguel Gonzalez to the mound at Tropicana field against the Rays' James Shields.

 If the Yankees win and the Orioles lose, the Yankees clinch the AL East tonight.
 If only one of those things happens, the Yankees can still clinch tomorrow night with a win or an Oriole loss.
 But if the Yankees lose and the Orioles win tonight, then it's a tie going into the last game tomorrow night.
-If it ends in a tie, then, on Thursday (I don't yet know the time), there will be a one-game Playoff at Camden Yards to decide the AL East title.
+If it ends in a tie, then, on Thursday (I don't yet know the time), there will be a 1-game Playoff at Camden Yards to decide the AL East title.

 That 1 inning from September 8, when Teixeira was incorrectly called out for the final play, sealing an Oriole win over the Yankees at Camden Yards, remains, for the moment, a 1 inning of great significance.
 And it will remain so as long as the Orioles are in the MLB postseason picture.
 After all, it could end up making the difference between: